 As I looked into unmoderated tests more, I saw why others had chosen this method in the past:

-- They are great for when you are in a rush to get users.
-If you are juggling many studies requiring you to be a moderator, these tests can get answers while conducting other research.
+They are great for when you're in a rush to get users.
+If you're juggling many studies requiring you to be a moderator, these tests can get answers while conducting other research.